quasar1357/24_IN_P1/Java_SyntaxGuide/04_Classes.md

 ```

 ### Constructor Method
 Is called when **a new instance is created**.
 Its name is always the same as the class.
-It contains no return type (also not void, as it returns the address of the instance).
+It contains no return type (also not void, as it implicitly returns the *address* of the instance).

 IMPORTANT: There can be **multiple constructors** that differ in the **number/type of arguments** they take.
-At the instantiation of an object, the suited constructor is automatically chosen based on the input.
+At the instantiation of an object, the suited constructor is automatically chosen based on the input(= "method overloading", see above).

 ```java
 public class AnyClass{